ZakStar17/ash-examples/README.md

 - Copy the image contents to the buffer.
 - Save the buffer contents to a file.

-This may seem quite simple, however it already requires pipeline barriers to synchronize operations like image layout transitions and ownership transfer between queues.
+This may seem quite simple, however it requires knowledge about memory and command synchronization in Vulkan and setting operations like image layout transitions and ownership transfer between queues.

+After the image contents are acquired in RAM, the file saving process is done using the [image crate](https://docs.rs/image/latest/image/), as this operation is not important to this example.

 You can run this example with:

 `RUST_LOG=debug cargo run --bin compute_image_clear`

-# Overview
+# Theory overview

 ## Command buffers and command pools